 Buy it if...

 This is it.
-This is the foldable phone that people who consider themselves early adopters and ahead of the curve have been waiting for, if they were hesitant about buying the first two Fold phones (we don’t blame you).
+This is the foldable phone that people who consider themselves early adopters have been waiting for if they were hesitant about buying the first two Fold phones (we don’t blame you).
+If you don’t buy this one, you might have to turn in your early adopter registration card at the next meeting.
+Sorry, folks.

 Don’t buy it if...

-Samsung has made few camera advancements year-over-year with this phone, and that’s going to feel like a loss for S21 Ultra users, who could capture more detail and enjoy 100x Space Zoom photography with that phone.
+Samsung has made few camera advancements year-over-year with this phone, and that’s going to feel like a loss for Note 21 Ultra users, who could capture more detail and enjoy 100x Space Zoom photography with that phone.
+Samsung’s best camera phone remains the S21 Ultra.